In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is intelligence quotient (IQ).

 A report by the American Psychological Association (Neisser et al., 1996) describes intelligence this way:

 “Individuals differ from one another in their ability to understand complex ideas, to adapt effectively to the environment, to learn from experience, to engage in various forms of reasoning, to overcome obstacles by taking thought.
 Although these individual differences can be substantial, they are never entirely consistent: A given person’s intellectual performance will vary on different occasions, in different domains, as judged by different criteria.
 Concepts of ‘intelligence’ are attempts to clarify and organize this complex set of phenomena.”

-There are a number of different psychometric tests used to measure intelligence.
-One of the earliest was the Binet-Simon Intelligence Scale; a revised version of this called the Stanford-Binet Intelligence Scales continues to be used today.
+A number of different psychometric tests are used to measure intelligence.
+One of the earliest was the Binet, is still used today.

 The Wechsler Intelligence Scale, which has both adult and child versions, is the most commonly used IQ test.
 David Wechsler, who published the scale in 1955, viewed intelligence as “the global capacity of a person to act purposefully, to think rationally, and to deal effectively with his environment” (as cited in Wikipedia).

 The Wechsler Adult Intelligence Scale, currently in its 4th edition (WAIS-IV), is broken down into four key areas, each with several different types of tasks:

 - Verbal comprehension: similarities, vocabulary, general information/knowledge, comprehension

 - Perceptual reasoning: block design, matrix reasoning, visual puzzles, picture completion, figure weights

 - Working memory: digit span, arithmetic, letter-number sequencing